One of the Largest National Parks in India

 Fauna

-272 different varieties of birds have been reported so far in the park, making Ranthambore National Park a paradise for aviphiles.
-Most of these species are of migratory birds.
-India's national bird, the peacock, is one of the easily spotted birds in the park.
+A total of 272 different bird species have been reported in the park, making Ranthambore a paradise for bird lovers.
+Many of these are migratory species.
+India's national bird, the peacock, is easily spotted throughout the park.

-Several fishes are also found in the water bodies of the national park, such as Catla, Mirgal, Greyei, Bital, Savank, Sheenghari and Lanchi.
+Several fish species are also found in the water bodies of the park, such as Catla, Mrigal, Grey Mullet, Bital, Sevan, Singhari and Lanchi.

 Excursions from Ranthambore National Park

-Padam Talao: It is the largest lake in Ranthambore park.
-It derives its name from the large number of lotus flowers that bloom in this lake.
-The Jogi Mahal is situated near this lake.
-One can easily spot the largest banyan tree in India near the Jogi Mahal.
+Padam Talao: This is the largest lake in Ranthambore Park.
+It derives its name from the abundance of lotus flowers that bloom in its waters.
+The famous Jogi Mahal is situated beside this lake.
+The large banyan tree near Jogi Mahal is a well-known landmark.

 When to go

 The Ranthambore National Park is open for visitors from October to June.
-The best time to see tigers is from April to June.
+The best time to spot tigers is from April to June.

 How to go

-By Air: Jaipur is the nearest airport to Ranthambore and it is situated 4 hours away.
-Tourists can use the regular bus service from Jaipur to Ranthambore and vice versa for commuting purposes.
+By Air: Jaipur is the nearest airport to Ranthambore and is about 4 hours away.
+Tourists can use the regular bus service from Jaipur to Ranthambore and vice versa.

 By Rail: Sawai Madhopur is the nearest railway station to Ranthambore.
-One can easily reach this railway station from jaipur, Agra and Delhi.
+It is well-connected to Jaipur, Agra and Delhi.